2 Days Itinerary for Lake Como in Winter with Full Costs

 After a long day travelling, then getting settled and freshened up in my accommodation, it was around 6pm when I headed back out to explore Messina.

-Some areas around the port appeared a bit run-down when I arrived and therefore I wasn't sure what to expect from Messina.
 However, heading in to the city centre reminded me of Turin’s architecture which I love and the main areas were a lot cleaner and well maintained.

 Unfortunately Southern Italy & Sicily has a lot less investment than the north, but with that, it brings its own unique charm and definitely shouldn't be missed!